 Composite action is developed when two load-carrying structural elements, such as a concrete floor slab and its supporting steel beams, are integrally connected and deflect as a single unit.
-The stiffness of a composite floor is substantially greater than that of a concrete floor and its supporting beams acting independently.
-In addition, a 20 to 30% savings in steel weight is often possible by taking full advantage of a composite system.
 Since the concrete slab exists anyway and the shear connectors are inexpensive and easy to install, it is structurally advisable to use composite construction whenever possible.

-This module performs the design of a simply supported, either interior or border, either steel or composite beam subjected to distributed and concentrated loads.
-Two cantilevers may be modeled.
-The program computes the maximum bending moment, shear force, and vertical deflection induced by the applied loads, and compares them against the beam strength.
+ASDIP STEEL performs the steel or composite design for multi-span continuous beams, either interior or border, subjected to distributed and concentrated loads, as well as moments.
+Two overhangs may be modeled.
+The program computes the bending moments, shear forces, and vertical deflections per load combination, and compares them against the beam strength.
 The program computes the number and spacing of the shear studs or connectors required to develop either partial or full composite action, as well as the required camber.

-The required input data consists of steel yield strength, member length, and lateral bracing.
+The required input data consists of steel yield strength, member span lengths, and lateral bracing.
 In addition, for composite beams it is required the slab thickness and beam spacing. as well as metal deck and shear studs information.
-You may specify a partial distributed load and up to six concentrated loads.

-The design process is simple with ASDIP Steel.
+The design process is simple with ASDIP STEEL.
 First, enter your input data using the rich set of controls.
 Second, specify the design criteria, such as the allowable deflection and camber, shear connectors, etc. Then use the Design Manager to find all the steel sections that meet this design criteria.
 Sort the table if you wish, either by weight or by design ratio.
 Finally, when you select one of these winner sections, the corresponding properties are transferred automatically to your calculations.
-That’s it !!

 For a quick check of the overall design, click on the “At a Glance” tab.
-For a more detailed set of step-by-step design calculations click on the “Detailed” tab.
+For a more detailed set of step-by-step design calculations click on the “Condensed” or “Detailed” tab.